top of page

 Scholarships of $15,000 are available for Indigenous graduate students entering or enrolled in a Doctoral degree or equivalent program involving community-informed and supported health research that serves to benefit Indigenous communities in Atlantic Canada.
 By community-informed and supported health research, we are referring to research that responds to a community-identified need and is supported by an Indigenous community, Nation, and/or organization(s).

-The funding is provided for a one-year period: September to August (2023-2024).
-The amount of the scholarship will be pro-rated in the case of part-time enrolment status and/or expected date of completion for the current program of study.
+The funding is provided for a one-year period: September to August (2025-2026).
+The amount of the scholarship will be pro-rated in the case of part-time enrolment status and/or expected date of completion for current program of study.
 For example, a student enrolled in a Doctoral program on a part-time basis will be eligible to receive a scholarship award of $7,500.

-Eligibility Requirements:
+Eligibility Requirements

-First Nations, Métis, and Inuit students enrolled in a Doctoral degree or equivalent program involving community-informed and supported health research that serves to benefit Indigenous communities in Atlantic Canada, with the supervision of an Indigenous or allied health scholar at a post-secondary institution where funds can be transferred.
+• First Nations, Métis, and Inuit students enrolled in a Doctoral degree or equivalent program involving community-informed and supported health research that serves to benefit Indigenous communities in Atlantic Canada, with the supervision of an Indigenous or allied health scholar at a postsecondary institution where funds can be transferred.

 Download the Call for Applications